AlexanderBiba/esp32-dotmatrix-wifi-clock/README.md

 - Shows current date in DAY MM.DD format.
 - Synchronizes the time once an hour using worldtimeapi.
 - Fetches and displays real-time weather information.
+- Web UI for Configuration: A web-based interface allows for configuration of clock settings, including mode of operation, timezone, brightness, weather units and location.
 - Utilizes an ESP32 microcontroller for processing.
 - Uses MAX7219 8x8 dot matrix display modules for output.